 A pilot program for patient care was conducted, and the first patient was admitted to hospice.
 Certifications were obtained from the Ohio Department of Health in February, making the program approved by Medicare and Medicaid as a hospice home care provider.

 Hospice of Darke County, Inc. and Mercer County Hospice joined to provide an expanded service area.
 The two later became known as State of the Heart Home Health and Hospice.

 In the fall, funds from a capital campaign and the generosity of individuals, community groups, corporations, and grants allowed for the construction of a new office building in Greenville, OH.
-That same year our agency, then known as State of the Heart Hospice, opened an office in Portland, Indiana and today continues to serve patients out of our Winchester, IN office.
-At this point in 1999, our agency had served over 420 patients, and today EverHeart Hospice has provided hospice care for over 16,800 patients and families.
+That same year our agency, then known as State of the Heart Hospice, opened an office in Portland, IN.
+At this point in 1999, our agency had served over 2000 patients, and today EverHeart Hospice has provided hospice care for over 16,800 patients and families.

 In July, Camp Bearable, a camp for children experiencing a loss, was established.
 The camp was and continues to be staffed by physicians, social workers, music therapists, a bereavement coordinator, and volunteers.
 In 2016, Camp Bearable became known as Camp Encourage.
 Today the camp remains free to all children experiencing a loss thanks to the generosity of donors.

 The Hospice Care Center opened on the 4th floor of Wayne HealthCare in Greenville, Ohio.
 We felt there was a need in the community for inpatient hospice services.
 Our Hospice Care Center is available for short-term General Inpatient Care to manage uncontrollable symptoms, adjust medications, and provide education and support to transition patients on the next phase of their journey.

 State of the Heart Hospice became known as State of the Heart Care.